Healthy eating for healthy women

 Eating well and keeping physically active is important for all women.
 Here are some simple nutrition tips to help women of various ages look and feel their best.

-Throughout May, the Heart Foundation runs its national Go Red for Women campaign.
+Throughout May, the Heart Foundation runs its national For Women campaign.
 The goal is to empower and educate women on how to take charge of their heart health.

 Eating well and keeping physically active is important for all women.
 As we move through the different stages of life, our nutritional needs change.